 It yields about 4 portions for hungry people.
 I am usually very specific when it comes to quantity and proportions of ingredients, but for this rustic stew, you don’t have to be too careful.
 It will turn out just fine with all the heavy flavours in there.

-This is what you need for the stew which then becomes the sauce…
+This is what you need for the Cola Cola lamb stew and the sauce

 - 4 lamb legs